 For more information

-The director of the department's internship program is Dr. Bill Wilkerson, Schumacher 14J.
-Please contact him at 607-436-3272 for more information.
+The coordinator of the department's internship program for Fall 2023 is Dr. Bill Wilkerson, Alumni Hall 207 .
+Please contact him for more information.